meetecho/janus-gateway/README.md

 	sh install.sh

-to start the whole compilation process, or:
+to start the whole compilation process.
+If you're not interested in Data Channels or WebSockets (or you don't care about either of them) you can pass a specific compilation flag to disable them:

-	sh install.sh nodatachans
+	sh install.sh nodatachans nowebsockets

+As the flag names suggest, 'nodatachans' disables support for Data Channels, while 'nowebsockets' disables WebSockets.

-if you want to disable support for Data Channels.
-The script will try to check whether you have all the dependencies installed, and then issue a 'make' for you to start compiling.
+The script will then try to check whether you have all the dependencies installed, and then issue a 'make' for you to start compiling.
 If Doxygen and graphviz are available, it will also build the documentation for you as well in the docs/html subfolder.
-If you prefer not to build the documentation (or not to build it again and again every time you compile!) use the 'nodocs' option (adding nodatachans too, if needed):
+If you prefer not to build the documentation (or not to build it again and again every time you compile!) use the 'nodocs' option (along 'nodatachans' and 'nowebsockets', if needed):

 	sh install.sh nodocs